-Now you are faced with the HUGE task of planning one of the most important ( and expensive) days of your life and we don't blame you if you don't know where to start.
-We asked for some top tips from our local wedding planner Emily Andrews, of Your Norfolk Wedding to get you started with planning your wedding.
+Now you are faced with the HUGE task of planning one of the most important ( and expensive) days of your life and we don’t blame you if you don’t know where to start.
+Find some tips to get you started with planning your wedding.
 Read on, to find out what you should consider BEFORE you make arrangements and start putting hefty deposits down.

 1. What time of year would you like to get married in?

 Each season has it’s own positives and negatives which you will need to consider when planning your wedding.
 For example, a winter wedding can be beautifully romantic but you will need to pick a venue that can be cosy and reachable in any weather conditions or, if you love the idea of a marquee in a garden, then avoid winter, autumn and early spring.

 Once you know roughly when you want to get married set a date.
 Bear in mind the season, as I mentioned above, but also what is achievable from a financial perspective.
 If you are going to have to save each month considering how long this may take to get a pot of money big enough to fund your big day, don’t put yourself under unnecessary stress with this, your wedding should be memorable for all the right reasons, not for making you prematurely grey!
 If you have your heart set on a specific date then bear in mind the popularity of your chosen venue, for example, if it is a very popular venue you may find your chosen date is not available for a couple of years.

 3. Decide on your Wedding Budget